sleekmason/Lilidog-Minimal/README.md

 - Dmenu for an alternate menu source. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
 customized Dmenu with only the most commonly used apps.

 - Thunar is the default file manager.
-Pcmanfm is also available in the full build.
-Custom right-click <br/> options for each are already added.
+Custom right-click options are already added as well.

 - Custom Lilidog Openbox and GTK themes, and matching themes for Geany and Mousepad. <br/> The fonts are Liberation Sans, except for urxvt and Conky, where Dejavu is used. (see "instructions" below.)

-- Xfce4-terminal is default, with URXVT and lxterminal also installed.
+- Xfce4-terminal is default, with URXVT also installed.
 Use "App Alternatives in the menu <br/>
  or __sudo update-alternatives --config x-terminal-emulator__ in a terminal to switch default terminals.

 - URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox. <br/>